project-hadron/discovery-capability/docs/source/introduction/overview.rst

 In order to be able to run these capability recipes as a cohesive microservice, a specialist capability, called a Controller, coordinates the running order of each recipe, that form the microservice.
-This controller also has its own recipe.
+This controller also has its own recipe and collectively is known as a capability **receipt**

 .. image:: /source/_images/introduction/hadron_data_pipeline_overview.png
   :align: center